Training

 Manual Handling Continuous Professional Development Workshops

-Free for individuals who have completed the 2 day Manual Handling Passport with Ceredigion Council.
+Free for individuals who have completed the 2-day Manual Handling Passport training with Ceredigion Council.

-For more information about the courses, including the fees, please click here.
+More information about the courses and fees is available here.
 Fees must be paid in advance to secure a place and are non-refundable.

 Safeguarding Adults Group B